 During the early 2000s, a secretive group called UX (Urban eXperiment) secretly built an underground cinema inside the Panthéon, complete with a screen, seating, and electricity.
 They were discovered in 2006.

-The Panthéon's massive dome is actually three domes nested inside one another, creating an optical illusion when viewed from different angles.
+The Panthéon's dome is three domes nested inside one another, creating an optical illusion when viewed from different angles.
 This gives the impression that it shifts and "breathes" as you move around it.

 The Crypt of the Panthéon is one of the monument's most fascinating and solemn parts.
 It serves as the final resting place for some of France’s most revered individuals, both in terms of intellectual achievement and national importance.
 The Crypt is both a symbol of French history and a place for contemplation of the nation's great figures.